athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Iron Warden.md

 health:
   - name: ""
   - name: HP
-    desc: "190; __Immunities__  fire,  bleed,  death effects,  disease,  doomed,  drained,  fatigued,  healing,  nonlethal attacks,  paralyzed,  poison,  sickened,  spirit,  unconscious,  vitality,  void,  mental; __Resistances__ physical 15 (except adamantine), spells 15 (except acid)"
+    desc: "190; __Immunities__  fire,  bleed,  death effects,  disease,  doomed,  drained,  fatigued,  healing,  nonlethal attacks,  paralyzed,  poison,  sickened,  spirit,  unconscious,  vitality,  void,  mental; __Resistances__ physical 15 (except adamantine), spells 15 (except acid and spells that cause rust)"
 abilities_top:
   - name: ""
   - name: "Items"
     desc: "[[Equipment/Steel Shield|Steel Shield]]"
   - name: "Shield Arm"
     desc: "  The iron warden has a shield built into its arm, that it can use as a steel shield (+2 to AC and Hardness 5).
-Because it’s a part of the iron warden, all damage in excess of its Hardness is dealt only to the iron warden."
+Because it's a part of the iron warden, all damage in excess of its Hardness is dealt only to the iron warden."

 abilities_mid:
   - name: ""